BjoernPetersen/spotify_api/README.md

 A Spotify Web API wrapper written in Dart.

-## Alpha Notice
+## Stability

-This project is in an alpha stage.
+This project is in an early stage.
 Most notably, not all endpoints are available yet, and some response fields are not modeled.
 If you are missing something in particular, feel free to [open a new issue on GitHub](https://github.com/BjoernPetersen/spotify_api/issues).

+This project follows semantic versioning, so minor and patch version updates will not contain breaking changes.

 ## Usage